sharafcs50/acme-web-design/development-strategy.md

 # Development Strategy

-> `name-of-project`
+> `Acme-web-development`

 write a short description of your project:
-- who would want to use it?
+- Clients who would like to hire someone for professional web design services.
-- why would they want to use it?
+- They will use it to see the company profile and get the contact information.

 ## Wireframe